 Closeup view of cobia being fed and raised in an offshore cage at Snapperfarm, Inc., in Culebra, Puerto Rico.LAUNCH GALLERY

 China is the leading producer of farmed cobia.
 Other nations are developing technology to produce cobia, so global production of cobia will likely expand in the future.
-Ocean-cage operations are under way in Puerto Rico, the Bahamas, Vietnam, and Central America.
+Ocean-cage operations are under way in Panama, the Bahamas, Vietnam, and Central America.
 In the United States, a freshwater facility in Virginia is producing and marketing farmed cobia, and research efforts are ongoing to enhance commercial aquaculture of cobia and demonstrate its technical and economic feasibility.

 LOCATION & HABITAT